adncllng/vmock/src/pages/blog/en/canvassers.md

   Video performance on the political potential of impromptu face-to-face self-revelation.
 ---
 I asked friends Mich and Marshall to share a personal story in front of a camera.
 Both of them arrive at a unified understanding of events when one’s story is orally taken on by the other.
-Part performance, part documentary, this continuous one-shot 15-minute video was created in response to scientific findings I've stumbled upon that demonstrate that a 10-minute active one-on-one conversation between two strangers can durably reduce longstanding ingrained prejudice.¹ These findings inspired this video-performance in addition to bringing the first empirical premise to my recurring exploration of human interaction as an art practice and literal method for social-political transformation.
+Part performance, part documentary, this continuous one-shot 15-minute video was created in response to scientific findings I've stumbled upon that demonstrate that a 10-minute active one-on-one conversation between two strangers can durably reduce longstanding ingrained prejudice.¹ ([click _here_ for study](https://drive.google.com/file/d/0B_d54y2l0_NaRUdBcENwbThZRmM/view?usp=sharing)).
+These findings inspired this video-performance in addition to bringing the first empirical premise to my recurring exploration of human interaction as an art practice and literal method for social-political transformation.

 Canvassers premiered in a solo exhibition curated by Christophe Barbeau in Redd Flagg Gallery in Toronto ON, Canada on February 2017.